randomnoun/bookcase-ops/setup/SETUP-NAS.md

 So after going through that and setting up the rest of the cluster, I found performance to be pretty dismal - [here's an issue I raised on the democratic-csi github tracker](https://github.com/democratic-csi/democratic-csi/issues/251), with some I/O performance stats.

-The solution was to add a ZFS SLOG drive.
+The solution was to add a ZFS SLOG (separate log) drive.

 Here are the steps to do that:

 * Under Storage -> Disks, check the disk is appearing.
-I'm using a small Optane NVMe2 SSD, which can apparently survive power outages a bit more resiliently than non-Optane drives.
+I'm using a small Optane NVMe2 SSD, which various sites tell me survive a power outage more resiliently than non-Optane drives.
+Which apparently is something you want in a SLOG.

 ![](image/truenas-9-slog-4.png)